Skip to main content Skip to office menu Skip to footer

 Return of mail.

-If the certification of the program participant is canceled, mail addressed to the program participant must be returned to the sender.
+If the certification of the program participant is canceled, mail addressed to the former program participant must be returned to the sender.

 Statutory Authority: